Provisional start dates for new incoming students are as follows:

 b) Will the programmes be delivered online for a period of time?

-Students will be required to be in Dublin in advance of registration day.
+Students will be required to arrive in Dublin in advance of registration day (either 6 or 13 September 2021), preferably arriving on the Thursday, Friday, Saturday or Sunday beforehand.

-Based on current restricted movement requirements, new students will undergo an online induction and orientation programme and begin their educational journey with online introductory lectures and course work.
+Based on current government guidelines and the possibility that a number of international students will have to complete up to 14 days of self quarantine on arrival, all new students will undergo an online induction and orientation programme and begin their educational journey with online introductory lectures and course work.

-On completion of the restricted movement period, face-to-face teaching (lectures, practical demonstrations and simulated clinical training) will commence in a safe environment consistent with the highest health and safety protocols.
+On completion of the first two weeks of online learning, face-to-face teaching (lectures, practical demonstrations and simulated clinical training) will commence in a safe environment consistent with the highest health and safety protocols.
 This will include allocated times on campus, at least three days per week, to ensure students can partake in the full range of educational and social activities.
 This will remain in place until social distancing is no longer required and full face-to-face teaching is restored.

 Please note that we are working hard to ensure that our Undergraduate degree programmes start on time and we are optimistic that this will be the case.